rodneye/home-automation/README.md

 ---

-# 3. Enable cgroups on Raspberry Pi
+# 3. Update Raspberry Pi boot args

 On Raspberry Pi nodes, K3s needs memory cgroups enabled.

+If you boot from a USB SSD and see unstable storage behavior, disconnects, or UAS-related issues, also add a `usb-storage.quirks=` entry for the disk.

 Edit: